bolivaraponte/TWERC_GitTut/GitTut.md

 line the exception command offered by Git.
 After this, enter `git status` again.

-Some files are already tracked in the image presented, but look closely at the newly created file.
-It is marked as "untracked".
+The "test.md" is marked as "untracked".
 This simply means this file is new to the directory and has not yet been added to the repository.

 For now, this means all is good!
 We will be returning to this status screen often.

 ## Tracking file changes